Ankitp1342/CassJavaPerfTest/README.md

 Cassandra performance test using client java beans

 The source code in this project will allow users to plug in their own datamodel on performance testing a Cassandra cluster.
-The launch paramaters for the project are in resoruces/vm_args.txt file.
+The launch paramaters for the project are in resources/vm_args.txt file.

+## Custom-Data-Model

+Custom data model can be configured by changing the code in java bean: src/main/java/perftest/bean/ClientBean.java.